Security Researcher vs. IAM Engineer

 Outlooks

-According to the Bureau of Labor Statistics, employment of information security analysts (which includes Security Researchers) is projected to grow 31 percent from 2019 to 2029, much faster than the average for all occupations.
+The demand for both Security Researchers and IAM Engineers is on the rise due to increasing cyber threats and the need for robust identity management solutions.
+According to the U.S. Bureau of Labor Statistics, employment for information security analysts, which includes both roles, is projected to grow by 31% from 2019 to 2029, much faster than the average for all occupations.

 Practical Tips for Getting Started